0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

    * Mental State: Cynicism deepening.
 He realizes his "Power" is just a glitch, while Issei's power is a destiny.
  * The Plot: Asia is saved.
 Issei is the Hero.
 Ren is the "Brave Friend."

-🌑 Chapter 6: The Glitch in the Hand and The Pity of the King
+# 🌑 Chapter 6: The Glitch in the Hand and The Pity of the King
 Timeline: Friday Morning (The Day After the Church Raid).
 Location: Kuoh General Hospital – Room 304.

-1. The White Room (Solitude)
+## 6.1 The White Room (Solitude)
 Ren woke up.
 There was no miso soup.
 No yelling.
 No harem antics.
 Just the hum of the AC and the sterile smell of bleach.
 The room was white, empty, and silent.
 He tried to move his right leg.
-It was heavy, wrapped in a cast.
+It was heavy, wrapped in a cast and elevated.
 His nose was taped up.
 His chest felt like it had been trampled by a horse.

 Ren: "I'm alive."

 He looked at the bedside table.
 There was a cheap vase with store-bought flowers.
 The card read: “Get well soon! - Issei & Asia.”
 They weren't here.
 They were probably registering Asia for school.
 They were living the "Slice of Life" episode.
 Ren was living the "Medical Drama."

-2. The Experiment (The Coin)
+## 6.2 The Experiment (The Coin)
-Ren looked at his left hand—the one that had phased through Freed's sword.
-It looked normal, but it felt... cold.
-Numb.
-Like he had fallen asleep on it and the blood hadn't come back.
+Ren looked at his left hand.
+He flexed the fingers.
+He remembered the church.
+He remembered the Light Sword swinging for his neck.
+He remembered the feeling of rejecting his own existence to let the blade pass through.

-Ren: "What was that?
-It wasn't speed.
-It wasn't armor."
+Ren: "It wasn't speed.
+It wasn't armor.
+I just... wasn't there."

 He reached for a 100-yen coin on the table.
 He held it in his palm.

-Ren: "I wanted to be empty.
-I wanted to be nothing."
+Ren: "I need to know if it was a fluke.
+Or if I'm really broken."

 He closed his eyes.
+He didn't try to "power up."
+He tried to power down.
 He focused on the Envy.
 The feeling of being left behind in this hospital room while his best friend became a main character.
-I am a ghost.
+The feeling of being a ghost in his own life.
 I am not here.
-He focused on the space between the atoms of his hand.
+There is no hand to hold the coin.
+He focused on the space between the atoms of his palm.

 [Technique: Phase Shift (Glitch)]

 Ching.
 Ren opened his eyes.
 The coin wasn't in his palm.
 It was on the bedsheet under his hand.
 It had fallen straight through his flesh and bone.
 There was no blood.
-Just a lingering sensation of absolute freezing cold in the center of his palm.
+Just a lingering sensation of absolute freezing cold in the center of his palm where the metal had occupied the same space as his nerves.

 Ren: "Intangibility.
 Through... rejection of mass?"

 He shuddered.
 It didn't feel like a superpower.
 It felt like his body was forgetting how to exist.
 Ren: "Issei gets a dragon.
 I get... a glitch."

-3. The Visitor (The Cruel Kindness)
+## 6.3 The Visitor (The Cruel Kindness)
 The door opened.
 Rias Gremory walked in.
 She was alone.
 She carried a basket of high-quality fruit.
 She looked perfect, regal, and out of place in the sterile room.

 Rias: "Ren-kun.
 I'm glad you're awake."
 Ren: "Gremory-senpai.
 Where's Issei?"
 Rias: "He is helping Asia settle in.
 He wanted to come, but I told him to wait.
 We need to speak privately."

 She sat down.
 Her expression was gentle.
 Too gentle.
 It was the look one gives to a child who tried to fly and broke their leg.

 Rias: "You were brave last night.
 Foolish, but brave.
 You saved my Bishop and bought time for my Pawn.
 The House of Gremory thanks you."
 Ren: "I didn't do it for your House.
 I did it for my friends."
 Rias: "I know.
 That loyalty is rare."